Flexible floaters align with the direction of wave propagation: Theory

 The strip, sketched in Fig.~\ref{FIG1_ModelImages}(a), is a flexible rectangle of length, width and height ordered as $L_x \gg L_y \gg L_z$, and density $\rho_{s} < \rho$.
 Although the final result pertains to a thin strip, we need to consider a finite thickness in order to express the buoyancy force and torque in terms of volume integrals.
-We assume that the strip has zero bending rigidity in the thin direction, but is inextensible in the other directions, so that it follows exactly the surface of the waves.
+We assume that the strip has zero bending rigidity in the thin direction, but is inextensible in the other directions.
 We can therefore consider that the strip is everywhere immersed at the equilibrium submersion depth $\overline{h}$, as shown in Fig.~\ref{FIG1_ModelImages}(a).
-We note that this equilibrium submersion depth is simply given by $\overline{h} = \rho_{s} L_z/\rho $ if only the buoyancy force is considered, but it can be slightly different because of capillary forces.
+This equilibrium submersion depth is given by $\overline{h} = \rho_{s} L_z/\rho $ if only buoyancy is considered, but it can be slightly different because of capillary forces.